CodestackJS/hangmanHomeWork/README.md

 // Person who Peer Reviewed your assignment : Tony Fernandez ; Alejandro De La Cruz-Rubio

 //Alejandro's peer review comment: code is clean and understandable. hangman design is nice and fun to look at. the "suprise" is a nice touch.

+//Tony Peer Comment: Design was well done, I loved the surprise button that was a nice touch.
+Code looks very well and everything is working properly!
+Good Job Jerrie!